 The cost of the course and all course materials is $225 payable by certified check or money order to Monmouth University (no credit cards, personal checks, or cash will be accepted).
 Do not send payment with the application.
-Students will bring their payment to the first night of class.
+Students will bring their payment to the first class.
 We are sorry but there is no financial assistance available for this course.

 Upon successful completion of this course, students will receive a Certificate of Completion, which documents their program completion.
 This certificate must be included in the Certificate of Eligibility (CE) application packet.
 The Certificate of Completion does not guarantee that students will be issued a CE from the New Jersey Department of Education.
 This course is just one requirement in the CE application process.
 Students are encouraged to contact the New Jersey Department of Education to discuss the qualifications needed in order to obtain a CE before applying to this course.
 Monmouth University does not evaluate students’ qualifications for a CE nor does Monmouth University advise students on the NJDOE requirements for a CE.